kapilsapkota/CompanyManagement/README.md

 - Run `php artisan db:seed` to run seeders, if any.
 - Run `php artisan storage:link`
 - Run `php artisan serve`
+- Make sure to setup .env properly for email.
+(Use mailtrap credentials)
+- Test the app running ``php artisan test``

 **You can now access your project at localhost:8000**